Papadam

-A papad is an Indian deep fried dough of black gram bean flour, either fried or cooked with dry heat (flipped over an open flame) until crunchy.
+A papadam, also known as a poppadom or papadum among other variants, is a snack that originated in the Indian subcontinent.
+Dough of black gram bean flour is either deep-fried or cooked with dry heat (flipped over an open flame) until crunchy.
 Other flours made from lentils, chickpeas, rice, tapioca, millet or potato are also used.
-Papad is typically served as an accompaniment to a meal in India, Pakistan, Bangladesh, Nepal, Sri Lanka and the Caribbean or as an appetizer, often with a dip such as chutneys or toppings, such as chopped onions and chili peppers, or they may be used as an ingredient in curries.
+Papadam is typically served as an accompaniment to a meal in India, Pakistan, Bangladesh, Nepal, Sri Lanka and the Caribbean or as an appetizer, often with dips such as chutneys, or toppings like chopped onions and chili peppers.

 Etymology

-Papad is likely derived from the Sanskrit word parpaṭa (पर्पट), meaning a flattened disc described in early Jain and Buddhist literature.
-Papad are known by several names in the various languages of India, e.g. appalam in Tamil; happala in Kannada; papadam (පපඩම්) in Sinhala; pappadam in Malayalam; appadam in Telugu; papad in Marathi, Punjabi and Gujarati; and pampada in Odia.